Mr. Nathan Erfurth, M.Ed

 If you are absent, it is entirely your responsibility to adhere to the late work policy and to obtain any work that you missed.
 You may get it on Canvas, and for extra hard copies you may visit the handout filing cabinet in the classroom.

 AP Classes will have homework and/or reading almost every night.
 I will do my best to keep it to a reasonable level.
-With the block schedule, you will almost always have work time in class.
-Any work you don't complete in class becomes homework.
+This year's block schedule will be an interested adaptation for all of us.

 Classwork and homework assigned often takes the form of online research or online activities, which means that you need computer access.
 If you don't have a computer or internet at home, you have access to our library after school and numerous times throughout the day.
 Be creative, and do some problem solving!

 If I come to find that your work has been copied from someone else or that you did not do it yourself, you will earn ZERO credit for the assignment, an individual conference with me, parental contact, and potentially referral to administration.
 Giving your work to someone else to copy is academic dishonesty and is subject to this policy.
 Repeated infractions will be referred to administration.

 Plagiarism includes copy/pasting from the internet or others’ assignments, retyping, and/or otherwise passing off someone else’s work as your own.
 Changing a word here and there does not count as your own work.